ibm-cloud-architecture/refarch-jee/static/artifacts/end-to-end-tutorial1/README.md

 `cd {bianryAppScanner.jar_LOCATION}`

-2. Run the Migration Toolkit for Application Binaries passingthebinaryInputPathtoCustomerOrderServicesApp and the –evaluate action as shown below:
+2. Run the Migration Toolkit for Application Binaries passing the binaryInputPath to CustomerOrderServicesApp and the `–evaluate` action as shown below:

-`java –jarbinaryAppScanner.jar {CustomerOrderServicesApp-0.1.0-SNAPSHOT.ear_LOCATION}/CustomerOrderServicesApp-0.1.0-SNAPSHOT.ear--evaluate`
+`java –jarbinaryAppScanner.jar {CustomerOrderServicesApp-0.1.0-SNAPSHOT.ear_LOCATION}/CustomerOrderServicesApp-0.1.0-SNAPSHOT.ear --evaluate`

 The Application Evaluation Report will be displayed in the browser.

 ![Application Evaluation Report](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/imgs/MigToolKit/AppEvalReport.png)

-This report gives a quick evaluation of the Java EEtechnologies that an application uses andwhether each of the WebSphere runtimes support the given technologies. **This report can be used to determine whether a WebSphere Application Server runtime supports the technologies required by the application.** For example, this CustomerOrderServicesApp **is a perfect match for any of the WAS runtimes.**
+This report gives a quick evaluation of the Java EE technologies that an application uses and whether each of the WebSphere runtimes support the given technologies. **This report can be used to determine whether a WebSphere Application Server runtime supports the technologies required by the application.** For example, this CustomerOrderServicesApp **is a perfect match for any of the WAS runtimes.**

 3. **Review** the report and then **close** the browser.

-*Customer Decision: At this point the customer has decided to move the application to tWAS V9.It is important to remember that CustomerOrderServicesAppwould have been completely supported not only by tWAS V9, but also Liberty for Java, Liberty Core, Liberty, and so forth.*
+*Customer Decision: At this point the customer has decided to move the application to tWAS V9.It is important to remember that CustomerOrderServicesApp would have been completely supported not only by tWAS V9, but also Liberty for Java, Liberty Core, Liberty, and so forth.*

 ##### 2.1.2: Generate the Application Inventory Report for CustomerOrderServicesApp

 In this section, you will generate and review the Application Inventory Report for CustomerOrderServicesApp which will document the application structure as well as list any possible deployment problems that may be encountered.

-1. Run the Migration Toolkit for Application Binaries passing the binaryInputPath to CustomerOrderServicesApp and the –inventory action as shown below.
+1. Run the Migration Toolkit for Application Binaries passing the binaryInputPath to CustomerOrderServicesApp and the `–inventory` action as shown below.

-`java –jar binaryAppScanner.jar {CustomerOrderServicesApp-0.1.0-SNAPSHOT.ear_LOCATION}/CustomerOrderServicesAppV8-0.1.0-SNAPSHOT.ear–inventory`
+`java –jar binaryAppScanner.jar {CustomerOrderServicesApp-0.1.0-SNAPSHOT.ear_LOCATION}/CustomerOrderServicesAppV8-0.1.0-SNAPSHOT.ear –inventory`

 2. The Application Inventory Report will be displayed in the web browser.